Super Dark Times

-Super Dark Times is a 2017 American independent psychological thriller film directed by Kevin Phillips and starring Owen Campbell, Charlie Tahan, and Elizabeth Cappuccino.
+Super Dark Times is a 2017 American independent psychological thriller film, directed by Kevin Phillips and written by Ben Collins and Luke Piotrowski.
+It stars Owen Campbell, Charlie Tahan, Elizabeth Cappuccino, Max Talisman and Amy Hargreaves.
 It is Phillips' directorial debut.
-After a traumatic accident, an inseparable pair of teenage boys and best friends lose their innocence from jealousy, violence and paranoia.
+After a traumatic accident, an inseparable pair of teenage boys and best friends lose their innocence and sanity from jealousy, violence and paranoia.

 Plot

-In the 1990s, in Upstate New York, two teenage best friends, Zach and Josh, rate the girls in their yearbook.
+In 1996, in Upstate New York, two teenage best friends, Zach and Josh, rate the girls in their yearbook.
 They find a common interest in Allison.

 After school, the duo crosses the path of the universally-disliked Daryl and his eighth-grade friend Charlie.
 Later that week, the four boys meet up at Josh's house where they look through the possessions of Josh's brother, who is away in the military, and find a bag of marijuana and a katana.

 Afterwards, the boys play with the sword in a secluded park area bordering the local cemetery and notice that Daryl has stolen the marijuana.
 After a tense argument, Josh and Daryl fight, resulting in Daryl being accidentally stabbed in the neck with the katana.
 Daryl runs from the scene but only makes it into the adjacent forest where he dies.
 The boys panic and hide both Daryl's body and the weapon.

 At school, rumors circulate about Daryl's disappearance.
 Zach has nightmares and Josh doesn't attend classes.
 Zach wants to return to Daryl's burial site and attend Allison's upcoming party with Josh, who declines but goes to Allison's party separately where he shares his brother's weed.
 Zach, disturbed, leaves.

 Another student, John, is found dead.
 Rumors speculate that he fell off a bridge.
-Zach suspects that John's death was not accidental.
+Zach suspects that Josh is responsible for John's death.
 He returns to Daryl's burial site and finds the katana missing and Daryl's corpse mutilated.

 Zach goes to Josh's home and realizes Josh is with Allison.
-He tracks her to Meghan's house, where Josh has killed her with the katana and tied Allison up.
+He tracks her to Meghan's house, where Josh has killed Meghan with the katana and tied Allison up.
 After Zach unties her, the former friends fight until a neighbor intervenes and subdues Josh, who is arrested, while Zach's fate is left unknown.

 Months later, Allison has recovered and returns to school.
 A camera shot shows three parallel lines on the back of her neck.